hpatnadeeshan/MS-2/README.md

 + Google Lighthouse for audits
 + Git source control
 + VS Code as IDE
-+ CodeAnywhere as online integrated development environment (IDE)
++ CodeAnywhere as an online integrated development environment (IDE)
-+ W3C validator used for HTML validating
++ W3C validator used for HTML validation
 + Jigsaw Validator used for CSS validation
 + JSHint used for Java Script validation
 + Color space for color selection